First run in 1779, the Oaks at Epsom Downs is the second oldest of the five Classic races and for three-year-old fillies only.

-This year’s Coronavirus pandemic had threatened to result in a similar venue change.
+The Coronavirus pandemic had threatened to result in a similar venue change for the 2020 renewal.
 However, following a huge amount of work by The Jockey Club and a proposal to run the Investec Derby and the Investec Oaks on the Downs behind closed doors, it was agreed by local authorities that the world famous races could remain at its spiritual home in 2020.

-With racing having been suspended during the height of Covid-19, a rearranged racing programme will see the 2020 Investec Derby and Investec Oaks both take place on July 4th.
+With racing having been suspended during the height of Covid-19, a rearranged racing programme saw the 2020 Investec Derby and Investec Oaks both take place on July 4th.